 The late Joseph Echols (Norfolk State University) began his tenure at NSU as head football coach in 1955.
 As athletic director, he played an instrumental role in the expansion of NSU athletic program to include varsity programs in baseball, track and field, wrestling, swimming, tennis and golf.
 Echols was a former Negro League baseball player and football scout for Vince Lombardi.
 He died in 1977, and the campus arena was named in his honor in 1982.

-This year’s banquet will also include a tribute to boxing champion Pernell “Sweetpea” Whitaker, who died earlier this year.
+Th banquet also included a tribute to boxing champion Pernell “Sweetpea” Whitaker, who died earlier this year.
 Whitaker was a member of the 2010 induction class.